RenardDesNeiges/titouan_renard_site/content/post/basics_of_input_output.md

 | **Value Added**  | 650      | 1400     | 0            | 2050         |
 | **Total Output** | 1000     | 2000     |              |              |

-The satellite accounts associate "satellite varibales" to production sectors, here we will assume they represent use of $CO_2$
+The satellite accounts associate "satellite variables" to production sectors, here we will assume they represent use of $CO_2$

 |         | Sector A | Sector B | Final Demand | Total |
 | ------- | -------- | -------- | ------------ | ----- |